Shubham0o7/ETH-AVAX_04/README.md

 To deploy and interact with this contract, you will need:

-* A development environment such as Remix or Truffle.
+* Development environment such as Remix or Truffle.
 * Access to an Ethereum network (local or testnet) to deploy the contract.
-* The OpenZeppelin library installed.
+* OpenZeppelin library installed.
+* Metamask account created.

 ### Contract Features